-If the tips are pooled together and shared out then the person who looks after the tronc, known as the 'troncmaster', will be responsible for making sure tax is paid through PAYE.
+Employers must pay tips to employees no later than the end of the month after the month the tips were received.
+If the tips are pooled together and shared out then the person who looks after the tronc, known as the 'troncmaster'.
+The troncmaster can be an employee, an accountant, or an independent company.